Security Principles and Compliance Specifics Governing tiCrypt

 Crowd Security

 To further strengthen the public key integrity, tiCrypt employs a form of crowd security.
-In particular, the front-end (usually the browser) will store locally, out of reach of the system administrators, fingerprints of the public keys of users previously interacted with.
-When a file is shared with a user, tiCrypt front-end will request the user's public key from the server and check that the fingerprint is the same. tiCrypt uses SHA-256 as a secure fingerprinting technique, a NIST FIPS 140.2 recommended secure hashing scheme.
+In particular, the front end (usually the browser) will store locally, out of reach of the system administrators, fingerprints of the public keys of users previously interacted with.
+When a file is shared with a user, the tiCrypt frontend will request the user's public key from the server and check that the fingerprint is the same. tiCrypt uses SHA-256 as a secure fingerprinting technique, a NIST FIPS 140.2 recommended secure hashing scheme.
 The chain of trust combined with crowd security provides a formidable mechanism that is hard for any attacker to defeat.
 Any irregularity in the use of keys is likely to be discovered quickly, allowing any possibility for a leak to be removed.

 Secure JavaScript Delivery